-Other favorite productions include PASSAGE with A.C.T.
+Other favorite productions include DAUGHTERS OF LEDA with UC Berkeley's Department of Theatre, Dance and Performance Studies; THE PLIANT GIRLS and PASSAGE with A.C.T.
 Conservatory (San Francisco); ARCADIA with Shotgun Players (Berkeley); THE SHIPMENT, MECHANICS OF LOVE and EDITH CAN SHOOT THINGS AND HIT THEM all with Crowded Fire Theatre (San Francisco); MILKMILKLEMONADE with Impact Theatre (Berkeley); CANCER: THE MUSICAL with Washington Ensemble Theater (Seattle); ARTIFACTS OF CONSEQUENCE with the Satori Group (Seattle); THIS IS MODERN ART, IN THE HEIGHTS, ...AND JESUS MOONWALKS THE MISSISSIPPI and CABARET all with Saint Mary's College of California; the opera EUGENE ONEGIN with the University of Washington Schools of Music and Drama; and BIG LOVE, ARABIAN NIGHTS, and JANE EYRE all with the University of Washington School of Drama.

 Deanna is also a lighting designer whose credits include MAURITIUS, THE CIDER HOUSE RULES PART 1, THE QUICK CHANGE ROOM, and ‘1953.’

-Deanna is an Associate Professor at Saint Mary’s College of California, where she is also the Director of the Theatre Program.
+Deanna is an Associate Professor at Saint Mary’s College of California, where she is also the Director of the Theatre Program and the chair of the Performing Arts Department.
 Previously, she taught at Gonzaga University.
 She holds an MFA in Scenic Design from the University of Washington School of Drama, and a Bachelor’s degree from Williams College.
-She currently lives in the East Bay area with her husband, their young son, and a particularly irascible cat.
+She currently lives in the East Bay area with her husband and their young son.